StrikingLoo/strikingloo.github.io/_posts/2022-07-20-dithering.md

 ## Conclusion

-We made a very simple image compressor that runs sequentially over an image's pixels mapping them to their closest color in a reduced palette.
+We made a simple image compressor that runs sequentially over an image's pixels mapping them to their closest color in a reduced palette.
 This way we can constrain it to a smaller color-space and reduce its size significantly.

 For most of the images tried, using a palette of 5800 colors represented a small perceptual difference in quality, but a 40% reduction in size.

 I thought of maybe speeding up the program with parallel execution, but found the implementation a bit tedious.
 However I'm linking [the paper for further reading](https://hal.archives-ouvertes.fr/hal-03594790/document), in case anyone is interested.

-I plan to read a lot more on image compression soon, so there may be more posts coming!
+After further reading about compression, I wrote my notes in the [data compression wiki article]((/wiki/data-compression).
+I may do a follow up post explaining Huffman codes and the LZ77 algorithm for lossless compression.